mosano-eu/token-generator/README.md

 ```

-If you catch an invalid token, you could check why it is invalid by validating
+If you catch an invalid token, you could check why it is invalid by checking
 manually with `.validate`

 ```js